princeap7/OIBSIP/README.md

 # Oasis Infobyte Internship – Data Science Projects (OIBSIP)

 ---

 ## About This Repository

 This repository contains all the tasks completed as part of the **Oasis Infobyte Data Science Internship Program**.
-Each project focuses on solving real-world problems using data science, machine learning, and data analysis techniques.
+Each project demonstrates practical implementation of **machine learning, data analysis, and real-world problem solving**.

 ---